roc-streaming/roc-toolkit/docs/sphinx/running/pulseaudio_modules.rst

 Advantages over Roc command-line tools:

 - Seamless integration into the PulseAudio workflow.
-The user can connect a local audio stream to a remote audio device using common PulseAudio tools.
+The user can connect a local audio stream to a remote audio device using common PulseAudio tools like pavucontrol.

 - A bit lower latency.
 Since Roc is integrated into the PulseAudio server, there is no additional communication step between Roc and PulseAudio server.